 What can I do to brighten, and whiten my yellow teeth?

-We see a lot of patients seeking a brighter, whiter smile and for a good reason.
+We see a lot of patients seeking a brighter, whiter smile, and for a good reason.
 Healthy, white smiles have been shown to improve a patient’s self-confidence and can often help them achieve their professional or social goals.
-Teeth whitening treatments are a highly sought after cosmetic procedure, offering an instant and economical smile makeover.
+Teeth whitening treatment is a highly sought-after cosmetic procedure, offering an instant and economical smile makeover.

 Causes of Tooth Discoloration

 Yellow Teeth: Underneath the white enamel of the tooth is a layer known as dentin.
 Dentin is naturally yellow.
 Over time, enamel begins to erode and wear away.
 As the enamel wears away, the dentin is left exposed, creating a yellowing tint to the teeth.
 Yellow teeth are not aesthetically pleasing and can cause patients to feel that their smiles look dirty or aged.